-SAMILTON: Shapiro says it's not unusual to see a stranger at the synagogue.
+SAMILTON: Shapero says it's not unusual to see a stranger at the synagogue.
 There's a Jewish hospitality house right across the street.
 He didn't want to be rude.

 GARY ROSS: The vast majority of our community, in terms of the members of the Orthodox synagogues, are vaccinated.